The-Marcy-Lab-School/8-1-0-express-rest-api-model/README.md

 # Managing Data With a Model

 In this lesson, we will introduce the Model layer to our server application design.
+At its core, a server manages data, defines API endpoints for accessing that data using CRUD operation, and provides frontend code to render a nice GUI for the user to more abstractly execute those CRUD operations.

-The Model is responsible for managing CRUD operations for a collection of data that our server manages.
-For example, if we build a server application that lets users manage a list of Fellows, we will create a `Fellow` model.
+The Model is the portion of the server application that manages the CRUD operations for a server's collection of data.
+For example, a web-based todo application might:
+- store an array of todo objects in memory
+- define the endponts `GET /API/todos` and `POST /api/todos` to get all todos and to create a new todo
+- provide a React application that fetches renders all the todos and a form that lets a user create a new todo.

+The piece of code that sits between the endpoints and the array of todo objects is the Model.

 Let's jump in!